Morecha/SekawanMedia/README.md

 - Admin only can submit the service
 - 2 level verification only can be done by driver and moderator sides
 - periodict tabel from excel doesnt included due error of vendor ([Laravel Excel](https://laravel-excel.com/)) doesnt support php version
+- as long as the car status is "tidak aktif" there is chance to add service, when the status is "active" we cant add more (but the remaining doesnt deleted)

 ## Guides